By Bryan G.

 Then death and Hades were thrown into the lake of fire.
 This is the second death, the lake of fire.
 And if anyone’s name was not found written in the book of life, he was thrown into the lake of fire.

-Not only are the people burned up in the lake of fire, but so was Hades and death, meaning there will never again be death or hell.
-The only ones that will suffer forever will be the devil, the beast and the false prophet.
+Not only are the people burned up in the lake of fire, but so is Hades and death, meaning there will never again be death or hell.

 So now we should have a little bit better understanding of the end, and that you will either be rewarded with immortality, or die a second death.
 There are more verses on this, but I wanted to get the main idea of everything brought out before I show more about life or death.